President - Mary Hillberg

 Answer - A "Lead" is a community volunteer who keeps an eye out on their street for safety hazards.
 They notify the board f there are any.
 Examples of a safety hazard are lifted sidewalks (trip hazard), broken cement around drains (auto and trip hazard), speeding cars, etc. We have "Leads" on some SL roads now and need more to cover the entire community.
 One per street is fine.
 This is a volunteer position to alert the board regarding specific safety issues noted on our streets.
 If you wish to serve your community in this simple, but important way, please notify the board via email at firstname.lastname@example.org.
 There are many tasks that need to be done to make Sunset Lakes a better place to live.
 This is certainly one of them.
 Thanks!

 Your current management company is one of the largest, most knowledgeable and respected in the southeast United States.
-In addition, the overall recurring costs for SL are trending steady.
+They are efficient in financial management and have worked through several areas of concern during the transition from the former management company.
+In addition, the overall recurring costs since Sentry has joined the Association are trending steady.

 We have "Leads" on some SL roads now and need more to cover the entire community.
 This is a volunteer position to alert the board regarding specific safety issues that may develop on their streets.
 If you wish to serve your community in this simple, but important way, please notify the board via email at email@example.com.
 There are many tasks that need to be done to make Sunset Lakes a better place to live.
 Thanks!